Nathalie (singer)

-Nathalie Beatrice Giannitrapani (born 16 December 1979), simply known as Nathalie, is an Italian singer-songwriter and actress.
+Natalia Beatrice Giannitrapani (born 16 December 1979), simply known as Nathalie, is an Italian singer.
 She rose to fame after winning the fourth season of the Italian version of The X Factor in 2010.
 Her winning single, "In punta di piedi", was released immediately after the final of the show, and debuted atop the FIMI Top Digital Downloads chart.

 In 2011, Nathalie competed in the Big Artists section of the 61st Sanremo Music Festival, placing 7th in a field of 14 with the song "Vivo sospesa", which was released as the lead single from her debut album with the same title.
 Her second studio set, Anima di vento, was released on 17 September 2013.

 Biography

 Early life

 Nathalie Beatrice Giannitrapani was born in Rome to a Sicilian father of Italian origin from Tunisia and a Belgian mother.
 She began studying music at the age of 13 and writing her first songs at the age of 15, with lyrics in Italian, English and French (also speaking Spanish).
 Giannitrapani songs are composed in accompaniment of a guitar and piano.

 In 1998, Giannitrapani was ranked third in the Spazio Aperto music competition.
 After winning the 2000 under-21 category in the Festival Fuoritempo, Giannitrapani returned in 2002 and received the best song award.
 In the same year Giannitrapani formed her first band, made up of artists; Marco Parente, La Crus and Max Gazzè.
 From 2003 to 2004, Giannitrapani joined the band "Damage Done", a nu metal band, with the single "Thorns" and an album of the same name.
 In October 2005 Giannitrapani participated in Biella Festival, placing second, in the following year she won the Premio SIAE per Demo.
 In 2006, the winner of the sixth edition of MArteLive.
 Giannitrapani has also worked in the staging of the musicals Les Misérables and The Neverending Story.